ClementTsang/brainfC/README.md

 # brainfC
-A Brainf\*\*k &lt;=&gt; C compiler.
+A Brainf\*\*k &lt;=&gt; C translator.
 Useful?
 No, not at all (unless you really want to convert C to BF or vice versa).
 Educational?
-At least for me, yes --- it was an interesting way to use what I've learned in compiler design in class, as well as learn Go, albeit in a way that was neither really productive or practical.
+At least for me, yes --- it was an interesting way to apply what I've learned in compiler design from class (a bunch of what I learned carried over), as well as learn Go, albeit in a way that was neither really productive or practical.

 Note the code I write is probably not the prettiest or best practice Go...
 I'm quite new to this language, hopefully this will improve as this project progresses.